-The bill amends the Michigan Campaign Finance Act by introducing new definitions and provisions aimed at enhancing the regulatory framework surrounding campaign finance, particularly in relation to foreign influence.
-A key addition is the definition of "foreign national," which includes individuals and entities not recognized as U.S. citizens or residents, as well as foreign governments and political parties.
-The responsibilities of the Secretary of State are also updated, requiring the provision of forms and instructions, the development of filing systems, and the handling of complaints regarding violations.
-The bill establishes a process for waiving late filing fees based on good cause and emphasizes the confidentiality of donor information related to tax-exempt organizations during investigations involving foreign nationals.
+The bill amends the Michigan Campaign Finance Act by introducing new definitions and provisions aimed at enhancing transparency and accountability in campaign finance, particularly concerning foreign influence.
+A key addition is the definition of "foreign national," which includes non-U.S. citizens, foreign governments, and entities organized under foreign laws.
+The bill modifies the responsibilities of the Secretary of State, including the process for waiving late filing fees and the requirements for declaratory rulings.
+It also establishes stricter guidelines for filing complaints, requiring a signed certification from the complainant regarding the factual basis of their claims.
+Additionally, the bill protects the confidentiality of donor information related to tax-exempt organizations during investigations involving foreign nationals, exempting such information from disclosure under the Freedom of Information Act, except for details directly related to alleged violations.

 Statutes affected: